The 2023 rate and tax-supported operating and capital budgets were deemed approved by City Council on February 15.

 Economic Development & Culture

-Economic Development & Culture IconEconomic Development and Culture (EDC) advances the City’s prosperity, opportunity and livability by creating a thriving environment for businesses and culture.
+Economic Development & Culture IconEconomic Development and Culture advances the City’s prosperity, opportunity and livability by creating a thriving environment for businesses and culture.

 Economic Development and Culture Budget Note